 The fossil fuel divestment movement has rapidly increased its scope over the past years.
-According to a recent report, 436 institutions from 43 countries representing USD 2.6 trillion in assets have committed to divest from fossil fuels36.
+By December 2016, 688 institutions and over 58000 individuals from 76 countries representing USD 5 trillion in assets had committed to divest from fossil fuels, almost twice the sum committed by December 2015108.
 Especially institutional investors are engaged in the process, such as the French insurance and assets management group AXA or the Norwegian sovereign wealth fund.

-On the UN level, the UNEP-led Portfolio Decarbonization Coalition was launched at COP 21 in Paris, a multi-stakeholder initiative striving to "drive greenhouse gas emissions reductions by mobilizing a critical mass of institutional investors committed to gradually decarbonizing their portfolios"37.
-At the climate summit, the coalition announced that it achieved a decarbonization of a total amount of USD 230 billion (with their original goal set at USD 100 billion) by withdrawing capital from carbon-intensive companies, technologies and projects for the reinvestment in carbon efficient sectors38.
+On the UN level, the UNEP-led Portfolio Decarbonization Coalition was launched at COP 21 in Paris, a multi-stakeholder initiative striving to "drive greenhouse gas emissions reductions by mobilizing a critical mass of institutional investors committed to gradually decarbonizing their portfolios" 109.
+At the Paris climate summit, the coalition announced that it achieved a decarbonization of a total amount of USD 230 billion (with their original goal set at USD 100 billion) by withdrawing capital from carbon-intensive companies, technologies and projects for the reinvestment in carbon efficient sectors110.

 While the commitment and dedication shown by citizens and corporations is encouraging, divesting from fossil fuels can only serve as a complementary tool for enabling the low-carbon transition of the business sector.
-Current divestment strategies are often limited to selling shares of the "top 200" fossil fuel companies39.
+Current divestment strategies are often limited to selling shares of the "top 200" fossil fuel companies111.
 While this strategy has material effects and provides important signals to the market, the global transformation will also need investors to stay with a company through the transition process.
-Therefore, credible and ambitious decarbonization strategies for companies (see Section 5.3) should constitute an important criterion.
+Therefore, credible and ambitious strategies towards GHG neutrality (see Section 5.2) should constitute the most important criterion for investing in or divesting from companies, rather than just the stock of fossil fuels in their possession.